IsabelleCrispim/Learning-JavaScript/README.md

 # Learning-JavaScript
-This repository cotains a lot of exercicies to pratice Js
+This repository contains mini projects to pratice Js and CSS.